tajpatel58/PyTorch-Practice/PyTorch-Notes.md

 - For example if we had a model that classifies cars into brands, we could then adapt this model to classify cars into brands and colours.
 - Formally, a model that is already built for a first task, is used as the starting point for a second task.
 - Transfer learning typically changes the Fully Connected layers weights but the Feature Learning layers weights will be the same as the pre-trained model.

+### Tensorboard:
+- Tensorboard is a visualisation toolkit for machine learning models we build.
+- Some of the things we can do:
+    1. Tracking model metrics - loss and accuracy.
+    2. Viewing model architecture.
+    3. Displaying images/data.
+- Run "tensorboard logdir=runs" in terminal which will start tensorboard on the localhost. logdir is the path where the torch logs are stored.
+Defaulted to "runs".
+- Want to use "Summary Writer" from torchvision.utils.
+This object has a lot of the functionality we'd like: writer.add_graph(model, data) (used to visiualise net), writer.add_images('image names'), writer.add_scalar('graph title, 'scalar plotted') etc. This object needs to be closed once instantiated, a bit like a context manager - writer.close()
+- Summary writer object takes in a path for where we store the logs for our model.
+This is good if we want to track multiple models on tensorboard.
+Just specify different directories when initialising the summary writers.
+- Can also generate precision/recall curves.
+This is a way of determining the threshold for assigning to a class.
+Note the threshold is typically for binary classification (yes/no), thus to extend to multi-class classification we binarize (if thats a word :D) the output.
+Hence for each class, we will have a precision recall curve.